autocrypt/protected-headers/draft-protected-headers.in.md

 Message Composition without Protected Headers
 ---------------------------------------------

-This section roughly describes the steps that a legacy MUA might use to composes a cryptographically-protected message *without* Protected Headers.
+This section roughly describes the steps that a legacy MUA might use to compose a cryptographically-protected message *without* Protected Headers.

 The message composition algorithm takes three parameters: